Skip to main content

 For cities and counties in metropolitan areas and Metro, OAR 660-012-0900 requires annual reporting on progress toward meeting OAR Division 12 and Division 44 requirements.
 The performance measures that are reported will depend on whether an agency has a land use and transportation scenario approved by the Oregon Transportation Commission as provided in OAR 660-044-0050 or OAR 660-044-0120.
 MPOs required to establish an approved land use and transportation scenario are Metro, Salem-Keizer, and Eugene-Springfield.

-Cities counties with an approved land use and transportation scenario, and Metro
+Cities, counties with an approved land use and transportation scenario, and Metro

-OAR 660-012-0905 outlines the performance measure requirements for the required annual reporting.
-For cities, counties, and Metro with an approved land use and transportation scenario, performance measures for reporting shall include those identified in the approved regional scenario plan according to 660-044-0110.
+OAR 660-012-0905 provides the performance measure requirements for the required major report.
+For cities, counties, and Metro that have an approved land use and transportation scenario, performance measures for reporting shall include those identified in the approved regional scenario plan according to 660-044-0110.
 The performance measures evaluate community outcomes that were developed through engagement with members of underserved communities consistent with 660-044-0110 engagement requirements.
-The Division 44 engagement requirements provide an equity lens and may be consistent with OAR 660-012-0135 requirements for an engagement-focused equity outcomes analysis.
-Per OAR 660-012-0910, cities, counties, and Metro shall set performance targets in their TSP for each reporting year for each performance measure.
-Performance targets for the performance measures must be set at levels that are reasonably likely to achieve the metropolitan area GHG target from an approved land use and transportation scenario plan.
+The Division 44 engagement requirements provide an equity lens that should be consistent with OAR 660-012-0135 requirements for an engagement-focused equity outcomes analysis.
+As provided in OAR 660-012-0135, the performance measures set in the scenario plan should be evaluated for alignment with key community outcomes developed through engagement with members of underserved populations, as identified in OAR 660-012-0125.

 Cities and counties without an approved land use and transportation scenario